gaopengcuhk/Unofficial-Pix2Seq/README.md

  Average Recall     (AR) @[ IoU=0.50:0.95 | area= large | maxDets=100 ] = 0.350
 ```

+## Observation
+(1).
+The sequence is tend to generate End of Sentence(EOS) early.
+After generating EOS token, langauge modeling will still genrate boudning box.
+(2).
+Repeatable sequence which is a common problem in seq2seq modeling.

 ## Full inference code with model checkpoint will be released at 28th, Seq